Complete Guide to a Standard Backdrop Size for Every Occasion

 Cake Smash & Children

 Sessions with toddlers or young children need slightly more space for movement and props.
+Kids do all sorts of fun things, and capturing these movements is definitely going to bring a lot of fun and value.

 Wall-and-floor combinations create playful environments and help capture action moments.